-The Water Gate speaks of our governance of the heavenly life-giving waters that Avinu Shebashamayim has poured out upon us.
+The Water Gate speaks of our governance of the heavenly life-giving waters (teaching) that our heavenly Father has poured out upon us.

 This special Great Tower is a covering and protection for the Jerusalem’s entire water supply.

 “And Ezra opened the Book (the Torah) in the sight of all the people for he was standing above all the people [notice the elevation he was ‘above’ everybody] and when he opened it (the five books of the Torah), all the people stood up.
-Then Ezra blessed Adonai the great Almighty One.
+Then Ezra blessed Adonai Eloheinu.
 And all the people answered, ‘Amen Amen!’ while lifting up their hands; then they bowed low and worshiped Adonai with their faces to the ground.”

 Observation #12.
 The Double Amen is used only twice in the Tanakh (Numbers 5:22; Nehemiah 8:6).
 In this context the number two speaks of “witness;” therefore, there is a legal witness of two passages to support the doctrine of the ‘Seal.’

 Observation #13.
 Both Ezra and Nehemiah’s names are a witness to the administration of the Holy Spirit.
-Ezra (‘Helper’) is a scribe and priest.
-Nehemiah (‘Çounselor’) was a governor of Judah during the reign of Persia over Israel.
+Ezra (Helper) is a scribe and priest.
+Nehemiah (Çounselor) is a governor of Judah (during the reign of Persia over Israel).
 Both persons are types of the administration of the Holy Spirit (cf. Nehemiah 8:9).
-Ezra means the Spirit is our Helper.
-Nehemiah means the Spirit of Adonai is our Comforter and Consolation.
+Ezra means the Spirit is our “Helper.”
+Nehemiah means the Spirit of the Holy One is our “Comforter” and “Consolation.”